learn-co-curriculum/rails-blog-associations-validations/README.md

 1. Posts for the presence of both name and content
 2. User for uniqueness of name
-3. Tag for presence and uniqueness of name
+3. Tag for uniqueness of name

 Active Record handles errors when validations aren't met via user input on our forms.
 Take a look at what's happening in the partial `_form.html.erb` for users, which was generated when we scaffolded: